-Yankowitz led the team with co-senior author Xiaodong Xu, a UW professor of physics and of materials science and engineering.
-Xu is also a faculty researcher with the UW Molecular Engineering and Sciences Institute, the UW Institute for Nano-Engineered Systems and the Clean Energy Institute.
+Yankowitz led the team with co-senior author Xiaodong Xu, a UW professor of physics and materials science and engineering.
+Xu is also a faculty researcher with the UW Molecular Engineering and Sciences Institute, the UW Institute for Nano-Engineered Systems, and the Clean Energy Institute.

 But over the past decade, scientists like Yankowitz have also started layering 2D materials — like a stack of pancakes — and have discovered that, if stacked and rotated in a particular configuration and exposed to extremely low temperatures, these layers can exhibit exotic and unexpected properties.

 The UW team worked with building blocks of bilayer graphene: two sheets of graphene naturally layered together.
 They stacked one bilayer on top of another — for a total of four graphene layers — and twisted them so that the layout of carbon atoms between the two bilayers were slightly out of alignment.
 Past research has shown that introducing these small twist angles between single layers or bilayers of graphene can have big consequences for the behavior of their electrons.
 With specific configurations of the electric field and charge distribution across the stacked bilayers, electrons display highly correlated behaviors.
 In other words, they all start doing the same thing — or displaying the same properties — at the same time.

 “In these instances, it no longer makes sense to describe what an individual electron is doing, but what all electrons are doing at once,” said Yankowitz.